mfhcoin-project/bitcoin-abe/README-MYSQL.txt

 1. Run the Bitcoin client once.
 It'll create a .bitcoin directory in your home directory, along with some other necessary files.

 2. Install Python 2.7 and pycrypto and python-mysqldb.
 The Debian/Ubuntu packages are python2.7, python-crypto, and python-mysqldb.
 You can use PIP (python package manager) to get pycrypto; mysqldb requires (Debian/Ubuntu) sudo apt-get install python-mysqldb

 3. Install MySQL 5.x server and MySQL-Python.
 On Debian/Ubuntu:
-sudo apt-get install mysql-client mysql-server
+sudo apt-get install mysql-client mysql-server -y

 4. Configure the MySQL instance with InnoDB engine support.
 If you installed with Debian/Ubuntu then InnoDB is enabled by default.
 To check for InnoDB support, issue "SHOW ENGINES" and look in the output for "InnoDB" with "YES" next to it.
 If "skip-innodb" appears in the server configuration (my.cnf or my.ini) then remove it and restart the server.

 5. Log into MySQL as root (e.g.: mysql -u root) and issue the following,